 The exhilaration of exploring and discovering great stories.

 Historical novels and biographies bring to life the Rhodesia and Zimbabwe we know and love.
-Adventure and heartbreak, from explorers and missionaries, to gold diggers and hunters, through Imperialism, Colonialism and Nationalism.
+From the Matebele Kings Mzilikazi and Lobengula, through courage, adventure and heartbreak, from explorers and missionaries, to gold diggers and hunters, through Imperialism, Colonialism and Nationalism.
 All of them, paint a myriad miniatures to shape the character and essence of our nation.

 And what a nation!
 What reprobates, what heroes, what distortions and what truths lurk among these stories.
 I understood from writing my father's biography, Beloved African, that there was an awful lot more to find out.
 Then I realised that my young childhood and those of my three friends, held some interesting keys.